Table of Contents

 “Having a positive mental attitude is asking how something can be done rather than saying it can’t be done.”
 Bo.
 Bennett

-8. Changing your behaviour from day to day to that of a professional athlete
+8. Change your behaviour from day to day into a professional athlete’s

 Being determined doesn’t mean that you have to train hard every day and not take a moment to rest.
 Remember that the workout plans of professional athletes circulating on the Internet may not be the right thing to copy.
 The main goal of professional athletes is to be the best athlete possible, they also have suitably created conditions, time for training, regeneration, diet and sleep.
 While you have to keep up with your daily life and take care of the household, which is difficult to combine with hard training regime.